nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/driver_examples/sar_adc/watchdog/cm33_core1/example_board_readme.md

 Board settings
 ============
-Use the jumper to connect J20 3-4, press the keyboard three times, and then connect J20 1-4
+Set 0~1.8V voltage input to J9-5 by using DC power supply, press the keyboard three times and then connect jumper to J9 5-6.

 #### Please note this application can't support running with Linux BSP! ####